steveRepo/API-update-zone-config/README.md

 Make CF CPI calls to multiple zones.

-Prompts for API keys and email
+Prompts for API token and email